Möbius plane: Miquelian Möbius planes

-Remark: A proof of Miquel's theorem for the classical (real) case can be found here.
+Remark: A proof of Miquel's theorem for the classical (real) case can be found at the article Miquel's theorem.
 It is elementary and based on the theorem of an inscribed angle.

 Remark: There are many Möbius planes which are not miquelian (see weblink below).
 The class which is most similar to miquelian Möbius planes are the ovoidal Möbius planes.
 An ovoidal Möbius plane is the geometry of the plane sections of an ovoid.
 An ovoid is a quadratic set and bears the same geometric properties as a sphere in a projective 3-space: 1) a line intersects an ovoid in none, one or two points and 2) at any point of the ovoid the set of the tangent lines form a plane, the tangent plane.
 A simple ovoid in real 3-space can be constructed by glueing together two suitable halves of different ellipsoids, such that the result is not a quadric.
 Even in the finite case there exist ovoids (see quadratic set).
 Ovoidal Möbius planes are characterized by the bundle theorem.

 Finite Möbius planes and block designs

-A block design with the parameters of the one-point extension of a finite affine plane of order $n$, i.e. a $3$-$(n^2 + 1, n + 1, 1)$-design, is a Möbius plane of order $n$.
+A block design with the parameters of the one-point extension of a finite affine plane of order $n$, i.e., a $3$-$(n^2 + 1, n + 1, 1)$-design, is a Möbius plane of order $n$.

 These finite block designs satisfy the axioms defining a Möbius plane, when a circle is interpreted as a block of the design.

 The only known finite values for the order of a Möbius plane are prime or prime powers.
 The only known finite Möbius planes are constructed within finite projective geometries.